World Extreme Cagefighting

 World Extreme Cagefighting (WEC) was an American mixed martial arts (MMA) promotion founded in 2001.
 It was purchased by Zuffa, LLC, the parent company of the Ultimate Fighting Championship (UFC), in 2006.
 In its final incarnation, it was made up of 3 weight classes: 135 lb, 145 lb and 155 lb.
 To accommodate the smaller fighters, WEC's cage was 25 feet in diameter—5 feet smaller than the standard UFC cage.
 The smaller cage is now used by UFC for selected events.

+Last champions

+Before the UFC bought out the WEC in December of 2010, there were 3 weight classes in its final incarnation, which were Bantamweight, Featherweight, and Lightweight.

+At WEC 53, the last event before the promotion was closed down, there were two title fights between concurrent champion Benson Henderson and Anthony Pettis, which was for the WEC Lightweight Championship.

+The second fight was against concurrent champion Dominick Cruz and Scott Jorgensen, to determine the final Bantamweight Champion, and the inaugural UFC Bantamweight Champion.

+These titleholders were the final champions at the date of WEC 53, the last event of the promotion’s existence.

+Official final champions (2009-2010)

+Before the abolishment period in 2006 (Abolishment of the WEC’s Super Heavyweight and Heavyweight divisions) and the absorption period between 2008-2009 (Absorption of the Light Heavyweight, Middleweight, and Welterweight classes of the WEC into the UFC’s own divisions), there were 5 other divisions before the focus on Lightweight, Featherweight, and Bantamweight fighters.

+These titleholders were the final champions of their weight classes before the absorption of the WEC’s Welterweight division on February 3, 2009.